 There are several similar packages that work on Tablets see my GRIB Apps page.

 This is the most flexible to use.

 This is easier to use nut has fewer options.
-There are other GRIB services, some on repayment but have little if any advantage over these two.

 For descriptions of GRIB and details of how to access these services go to my GRIB page.